esufaj/broom/README.md

 # Broom

 ## Description
-Broom is an RBC internal Ticketing and Exemption Management System designed to support teams in streamlining their manual efforts by automating their ticket processing from end to end.
+Broom is an RBC internal Ticketing and Exemption Management System designed to support teams in streamlining their manual efforts by automating their ticket processing end to end.

 ## Technologies Used
 - Python